yourtechmafia/Access-control-system/README.md

 # Access Control System

-Building an access control system with keypad, Arduino or any compatible Atmel microcontroller.
+Build an access control system with keypad, Arduino or any compatible Atmel microcontroller.
 Code is well commented for easier editing.

 Here are the list of modules used in this project: